 We face cyber security risks instead of horse-riding mercenaries who infect the pathways.

 We depend on sales brokers seeking the green fields, like tent-covered pawn brokers who "story-tell" to differentiate their product.

 We seek the guidance from the agents of commerce and the legal minds who understand the institutions that underwrite us.

 Those underwriters then audit our Good Manufacturing Practices, whether we time travel to a blacksmith’s shop of 1,000 AD, or a factory floor last century, or a clinical lab yesterday.

 Our engineers are like gold-plating craftsmen in a smoky, Arabian bazaar.

-HR bolsters our means to capture talent, no different than early second-millennium watchful eyes who advised Bedouin gamblers on their horse racing wagers.
+And HR bolsters our means to capture talent, like early second-millennium watchful eyes, who advised Bedouin gamblers on their horse racing wagers.